 By the time CBS got around to airing Star Wars for the first time on network television, the film had not only been shown on pay-per-view and cable and issued on video, it had also been re-released in theaters several times.
 CBS scheduled Star Wars on Sunday, February 26th, from 8-11PM, with a 22-minute making of feature to help fill the three hour time slot.
-Due to the percieved over-exposure of the film, and the fact that ABC was airing the first part of its racy “Lace” miniseries, CBS admitted that it was not expecting out-of-this-world ratings .
+Due to the perceived over-exposure of the film, and the fact that ABC was airing the first part of its racy “Lace” miniseries, CBS admitted that it was not expecting out-of-this-world ratings .

 Unfortunately, those predictions came true: Star Wars drew a 25.1/35, ranking fifth for the week, while the first part of “Lace” tied for first with a 28.2/39 .
 Although a 25.1 rating may seem like a success, according to The Wall Street Journal, CBS was forced to give refunds to some advertisers .
 The relatively poor showing of Star Wars was only the latest in a string of blockbuster feature films being beaten in the ratings by made-for-TV movies or miniseries.

 Over a decade later–on Sunday, November 25th, 2001–Fox premiered Star Wars: Episode 1: The Phantom Menace.
 The film ranked 17th for the week with a 9.8 rating and was seen by almost 18 million viewers , .
 On Sunday, May 22nd, 2005, Star Wars: Episode II: Attack of the Clones was only able to draw roughly 8.5 million viewers .

-Star Wars: Episode III: Revenge of the Sith has never aired on network TV.
-It made its basic cable premiere in Sunday, April 6, 2008 on Spike.
-Star Wars: The Force Awake and the other films in the “sequel trilogy” will likely never air on network TV either.
+Star Wars: Episode III: Revenge of the Sith never aired on network TV.
+It made its basic cable premiere on Spike TV on Sunday, April 6th, 2008 on Spike.
+It’s unlikely the films in the “sequel trilogy” will air on network television, either.

 2 Schwartz, Tony.
 “Sons of ‘Star Wars’.”
 Newsweek.
 29 Aug.
 1977: 77.